RiasadMahbub/BIOL5153/README.md

 - ### nucleotide_composition.py
 a python script that estimates the frequency of the Adenine,Thymine, Guanine and Cytosine  of the file dna.txt.

+- ### parseGFF.py
+Assignment 6.
+Using csv, argparse and biopython packages parsing a GFF file and slicing and extracting the sequence from the genome.